 Find out more about how breast screening is restarting after the coronavirus outbreak.

 Age extension trial

-In England, some breast screening clinics are taking part in a trial where some women under 50 and over 70 are invited for screening.
-This is to see if it would be beneficial to extend the age range for all women in the future.
+In England, some breast screening clinics were taking part in a trial where some women under 50 and over 70 were invited for screening.
+This was to see if it would be beneficial to extend the age range for all women in the future.

-As part of the age extension trial, some women aged 47 to 49 and 71 to 73 will be invited for a mammogram.
+As part of the age extension trial, some women aged 47 to 49 and 71 to 73 were invited for a mammogram.